sanjuktahandique/Web_portal_on_Data_analysis_of_Indian_Students/README.md

 - Highlighted the impact of prolonged usage on sleep patterns, attention span, and mental well-being
 - Proposed interventions for students, educators, and parents

-## 🚀 How to Use
+## 🚀 View

-1. view the deployed repository: https://fcniamfe3knvn2sl3qhsrj.streamlit.app/
+View the deployed repository:
+   https://fcniamfe3knvn2sl3qhsrj.streamlit.app/